AriFordsham/GHCWiki/exceptions/stack-traces.md

-The goal of this work is to augment this mechanism with the ability to transparently attach a stack trace to these exceptions.
+The goal of this work is to augment this mechanism with the ability to transparently attach to an exception a stack trace locating the point where it was thrown.
 This should be done in such a way that backwards compatibility is preserved while providing a way for exception handlers who want a backtrace to get one.

-In order to see how we might accomplish this, let's peer into the current mechanism.
+In order to see how we might accomplish this it will be helpful to review how exception handling currently works in GHC Haskell.

 ## Primitive operations